fajarrosi/100-days-of-code/log.md

-### Day 2: August 3, 2021
+### Day 2: August 4, 2021

-**Today's Progress**: How to clone repository,
+**Today's Progress**: How to clone repository,and get task to create database "apotik"/ pharmacy.

-**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts**:Until this day, it's easy, just follow the instruction in the video.

 ### Day 1: June 27, Monday